rlieben/Eindproject/PROCESS.md

 Because of the code red - storm I lost a lot of time on my project.
 I will make up for this, this weekend.
 Therefore I was not able to have all visualizations for the deadline tomorrow morning.
 Nevertheless I will ensure, the time-loss will not be an issue for the project.
 For the deadline, my network visualization is on the graph tab and my heatmap on the heatmap tab.

+# day 5
+Made a barchart for next to the graph with tooltip

+# day 6
+Implemented all graphs on 1 webpage.
+Worked on a rewriting the graphs to a function, and for an update function later on.
+Not yet finished.
+Created the dropdown for selecting dataset.
+Not functional yet.